ni/data-record-ad/IO Plugin Creation Tool/README.md

 ## LabVIEW Project Wizard

-The source code for the LabVIEW Project Wizard is located in `data-record-ad-internal\IO Plugin Creation Tool\IO PE Creation Wizard`.
+The source code for the LabVIEW Project Wizard is located in `data-record-ad\IO Plugin Creation Tool\IO PE Creation Wizard`.

 The wizard consists of the Metadata Object (MDO) and Spec Pages for integration with LabVIEW's Create Project Window.
 The scripting code mostly occurs in PostCopyScripting.vi to perform all of the renames on the copied template.